blazingdrummer/BakedModpack/README.md

     BUG: command autofills can't be generated unless `Microsoft.CSharp.dll` is placed next to `DebugToolkit.dll`; Will this have an impact on pack installation?
     TODO: adjusted HarbTweaks config to disable redundant and undesired features; need to update to 1.0 compatible version, Harb indicated he would be updating the mod soon
   - updated Pingprovements to v1.7.0
+  - updated ShareSuite to v2.3.0
+  - updated ShrineOfDio to v1.4.1
+    TODO: should Captain be able to hack Shrine of Dio?

 `v2.3.2`